What is an Operating System?

 Main memory management allocates, tracks, and optimizes memory resources for processes.

-• Allocating memory space to processes as needed for execution
+• Allocating memory space to processes as needed for execution.

-• Efficiently manage available memory to prevent resource shortages
+• Efficiently manage available memory to prevent resource shortages.

-• Implementing memory protection mechanisms to ensure process isolation and data integrity
+• Implementing memory protection mechanisms to ensure process isolation and data integrity.

-• Reclaiming memory from terminated processes for reuse
+• Reclaiming memory from terminated processes for reuse.

-How do Operating Systems Work?
+How Operating Systems Work?

-Below, we have given a simplified overview of how operating systems work.
+Listed below is a simplified overview of how operating systems work.

-• User Interfaces with the System & Application Software:
+• User Interfaces with the System & Application Software

 • Users interact with software applications (e.g., word processors, web browsers, and games) and the overall system through user interfaces.
 These interfaces can be graphical (GUI) or text-based (CLI).

-• System & Application Software Interfaces with the Operating System:
+• System & Application Software Interfaces with the Operating System

 • Software applications and system software, including drivers and utility programs, rely on the services and resources provided by the operating system.